riku2015/pyham/README.md

 # pyham
 HAM Radio with Python

+How to run client:
+python pyham-client.py

-How to run:
+How to run server:
-python pyham.py
+python pyham-server.py